pasky/pachi/README.md

   Play without dcnn with time settings 20:00 S.D. on 8 threads, taking up to 3Gb of memory, and thinking during the opponent's turn as well.

+> Pachi 12.50 Note:
+> By default Pachi automatically allocates memory for tree search now so you
+> shouldn't have to set "max_tree_size" anymore unless you want to limit max
+> memory used.
+See [here](MORE.md) for details.

 For now, there is no comprehensive documentation of engine options, but you can get a pretty good idea by looking at the uct_state_init() function in uct/uct.c - you will find the list of UCT engine options there, each